 It may well be possible to remove nitrate from polluted groundwater and at the same time produce ammonia in a sustainable way, according to PhD candidate Phebe van Langevelde and Professor Marc Koper of the Leiden Institute of Chemistry in Joule on January 26, 2021.
 Together with a German colleague, they conducted a literature study into the possibilities.

 Two birds, one stone

 Nitrate is a pollutant that originates from traffic, industry, and agriculture.
 It is a nitrogen compound: NO3-.
 Environmental technologists are looking for a method to convert this into nitrogen gas, N2, but that turns out to be difficult.
-Ammonia, the nitrogen compound NH3, is an important raw material in chemistry, for instance to produce fertilizer.
-It is made from nitrogen gas, but that process takes place at high pressure and temperature and therefore requires use of fossil fuels.
+Ammonia, the nitrogen compound NH3, is an important raw material in chemistry, for instance, to produce fertilizer.
+It is made from nitrogen gas, but that process takes place at high pressure and temperature and therefore requires the use of fossil fuels.